markgewhite/IFC_matlab/README.md

 1. Download the package/binaries
 2. Run the executable installer
-3. Click Add Python to PATH
+3. Click checkbox "Add Python to PATH"
+4. Select default or custom installation

+If you choose a custom installation, the following are required:
+ - Optional Features: pip, py launcher
-Either accept the default installation of choose Customize installation.
-In the latter case,  select the following Optional Features (pip, py launcher) and Advanced Options (Associate files with Python, Add Python to environment variables).
+ - Advanced Options: Associate files with Python, Add Python to environment variables.

 Check that python has been installed correctly by launching the command line (if you already had the command line open, close and re-start it):
 ```Unix